GregVial/gregvial.github.io/_posts/2016-11-09-What-is-Machine-Learning.md

   </tr>
 </table>

-* you  tell the computer: go figure out the best formula to predict my total bill
+* you  tell the computer: go figure out the best formula to predict my total bill (using a learning method you will suggest, many exists but this is not the topic of this post)

 Then you move to the _prediction_ phase:
 * you input how many pints you drunk
-* you ask the machine to calculate the bill based on a formula <"assumed price of pint" * number of pints>
+* you ask the machine to calculate the bill based on the magic formula it came up with.

+If the data scientist suggested the right learning method, the program will have figured that a pint costs 5£ and also return 15£ total bill for 3 pints.

 As you can see the main difference is that in the first case, someone has already figured out the relationship between the number of pints and the total price, whereas in machine learning, you ask the computer to find out by itself.